Dougal and the Blue Cat: Plot

 Upon finding out about his friends from a scarecrow, Dougal has the idea to dye himself blue (in the French version, the scarecrow gives him this idea).
-Arriving to the factory, he introduces himself to Buxton as Blue Peter and says that he hates sugar.
+Arriving to the factory from falling into a trapdoor, he introduces himself to Buxton as Blue Peter and says that he hates sugar.
 To make sure of this, Buxton proceeds to lock Dougal in a torture chamber, which is a room full of sugar cubes.
-Dougal faces the dilemma of eating the sugar, and revealing his true identity, or resisting the sugar, thus earning Buxton's trust.
+Dougal faces the dilemma of eating the sugar, and exposing his true identity, or resisting the sugar, thus earning Buxton's trust.
 He resists, and is released from the room and given the title of Prime Minister.

 Dougal takes a "tour" of the caves beneath the treacle factory, and manages to locate his friends in the dungeon, only to be followed by Buxton.
 Madam Blue then orders the two to conquer the Moon (and paint it blue, as revealed in the French version).
-Whilst on the Moon, Dougal falls in a puddle and his dye washes off, revealing his true identity.
-The pair begin to fight, but manage to make it to the rocket.
-Dougal manages to make it safely to Earth with a parachute, while Buxton, still in the rocket, crashes inside the factory.
+Whilst on the Moon, Dougal falls in a puddle and his dye washes off, exposing his true identity.
+The pair begin to fight, but manage to make it to the rocket Dougal manages to make it safely to Earth with a parachute, while Buxton, still in the rocket, crashes inside the factory.
 Upon finding out about "Blue Peter's" true identity, Madam Blue becomes infuriated, causing a lightning storm around the factory, and strips Buxton of his title.
 Dougal frees everyone from the prison cell, but as they escape, Brian tries to tell Dougal that they've forgotten something.
 Brian takes it upon himself to reenter the factory on his own, only for the factory to collapse to the ground.

 The group return to the magic garden, and come across a tearfully remorseful Buxton.
 When Dougal tells the gang what happened to Brian, they all mourn for their friend, causing Buxton to "blush for shame", revealing his true colour to be white.
 Brian then shows up alive and well and reveals that he brought back Zebedee's magic moustache.
 After this, Mr. MacHenry uses magic to makes it snow and Mr. Rusty gives everyone a ride on the magic roundabout.